 #2 Consider Price and Valuation

-The most common metric for valuing stocks is Price to Earnings, what is the price you are willing to pay for that earnings stream.
-It’s a relative value game, here is an example.
-If I told you a basket of stocks like the S&P 500 was trading at 20x next year earnings and the average weighted growth of that index was 5–10% but a homebuilder like DR Horton could grow 15–20% over the next few years and its trading at 11x earnings.
-That's a buy signal for DR Horton, how could it trade at a sub market multiple for something that could grow 2–3x greater.
+The most common metric for valuing stocks is Price to Earnings; what is the price you are willing to pay for that earnings stream.
+It’s a relative value game.
+Here is an example: A basket of stocks like the S&P 500 was trading at 20x next year earnings and the average weighted growth of that index was 5–10% but a homebuilder like DR Horton could grow 15–20% over the next few years and is trading at 11x earnings.
+That's a buy signal for DR Horton; how could it trade at a sub-market multiple for something that could grow 2–3x greater?
 DHI may be a really undervalued stock.

 #3 Identify a Catalyst